-.
 Is the project idea creative?

-The project idea is among the best formulated ideas in its field, stemming from new, incremental, innovative, and/or high-risk lines of inquiry; new or adapted research and knowledge translation/commercialization approaches/methodologies and opportunities to apply research findings nationally and internationally.

-· Is the rationale of the project idea sound?

-- o The project rationale is based on a logical integration of concepts. - · Are the overall goals and objectives of the project well-defined? - o The goal states the purpose of the project, and what the project is ultimately expected to achieve. - o The objectives clearly define the proposed lines of inquiry and/or activities required to meet the goal. - The proposed project outputs (i.e., the anticipated results of the project) are clearly described and aligned to the objectives. - Are the anticipated project contributions likely to advance health-related knowledge, health care, health systems and/or health outcomes? - o The context and needs (issues and/or gaps) of the project are clearly described. - o The anticipated contribution(s) are clearly described, and should be substantive and relevant in relation to the context of the issues or gaps. - o The anticipated contribution(s) are realistic, i.e., directly stemming from the project outputs, as opposed to marginally related.
+- The project idea is among the best formulated ideas in its field, stemming from new, incremental, innovative, and/or high-risk lines of inquiry; new or adapted research in basic science, or health care, or health systems or health outcomes.
+When applicable, knowledge translation/commercialization approaches/methodologies should be considered, as well as opportunities to apply research findings nationally and internationally. - Is the rationale of the project idea sound? - The project rationale is based on a logical integration of concepts. - Are the overall goals and objectives of the project well-defined? - The goal states the purpose of the project, and what the project is ultimately expected to achieve. - The objectives clearly define the proposed lines of inquiry and/or activities required to meet the goal. - The proposed project outputs (i.e., the anticipated results of the project) are clearly described and aligned to the objectives. - Are the anticipated project contributions likely to advance basic health-related knowledge, or health care, or health systems or health outcomes? - The context and needs (issues and/or gaps) of the project are clearly described.

+- The anticipated contribution(s) are clearly described, and should be substantive and relevant in relation to the context of the issues or gaps. - The anticipated contribution(s) are realistic, i.e., directly stemming from the project outputs, as opposed to marginally related.

-IHR committee considerations: The proposed research must be relevant to First Nations, Inuit and/or Métis priorities and have the potential to produce valued outcomes from the perspective of First Nations, Inuit and/or Métis participants and Indigenous peoples more broadly.
+Indigenous Health Research (IHR) committee considerations: The proposed research must be relevant to First Nations, Inuit and/or Métis priorities and have the potential to produce valued outcomes from the perspective of First Nations, Inuit and/or Métis participants and Indigenous Peoples more broadly.

-Criterion 2 - Assessment of Feasibility (75%)
+Criterion 2 - Assessment of Feasibility

-Sub-criterion 2.1: Approaches and Methods (50%)
+Sub-criterion 2.1: Approaches and Methods